Regulatory and Litigation Developments

 EPA’s pre-publication notice of the final rule designating PFOA and PFOS as hazardous substances under CERCLA can be found here, and the final rule will be effective 60 days after being published in the Federal Register.
 EPA’s enforcement policy related to the designation can be found here.

-Two days after EPA announced Maximum Contaminant Levels (MCLs) for six PFAS in drinking water, fifteen California cities and water districts filed a lawsuit seeking injunctive relief and damages, based in part on the requirements imposed by those new standards.
+Two days after EPA announced Maximum Contaminant Levels (MCLs) for six PFAS in drinking water, 15 California cities and water districts filed a lawsuit seeking injunctive relief and damages, based in part on the requirements imposed by those new standards.
 The complaint states that a principal purpose of the lawsuit is to recover the costs of cleaning up PFAS contamination in groundwater allegedly caused by PFAS-containing products manufactured by the eight defendants.
 The lawsuit, filed in federal district court, alleges contamination by “PFOA, PFOS, PFBS, PFHxS (and other PFAS compounds that may subsequently be regulated)” and asserts claims based on strict products liability, negligence, trespass, nuisance, and other state law theories.
 The complaint in Orange County Water District, et al. v.
 AGC Chemicals Americas, Inc., et al. was filed on April 12, 2024, in the Central District of California, and can be found here.

 April 10, 2024: EPA Announces Enforceable Contaminant Levels for Six PFAS in Drinking Water